smithwrinch/Advanced-Visualisation-and-Computational-Environments/coursework/README.md

     rigidBody.AddTorque(displacementMultplier * -rigidBody.angularVelocity* waterAngularDrag* Time.fixedDeltaTime, ForceMode.VelocityChange);
 }
 ```
 This behaviour was tied to four empty game objects (floaters) under the boat object.
 These directly translated the effect of the water at each corner of the boat.
 I then added a controller which applied forces to the boat subject to WASD keys.
 There would also be logic to reset the boat to its initial position if it capsised.
-Below is a snippet of the code used to illustrate the realistic motion of the paddles (it took me far too many headaches to get this right):
+Below is a snippet of the code used to illustrate the realistic motion of the paddles:
 ```
 private void rotateRightPaddle(float factor){
     t_r -= (Mathf.Abs(factor)/ factor)*Time.deltaTime;